 How do periods change over time?

 Periods don’t stay the same throughout your life.
-You may experience a range of changes depending on your age, your health and other lifestyle factors.
+You may experience a range of changes depending on your age, health and other lifestyle factors.
 Sometimes it can be hard to know if what you’re going through is normal or not.
 Here I’ll explore what you can expect from puberty to perimenopause and beyond.

 What age do most people start their periods?